waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 were there more decisions that can be taken as well.
 So we've `extended the Markov chain to say that from a state`, `you now have available action choices`.
-And each of those actions might be associated with its own probability distribution of going to various different states.
+`And each of those actions might be associated`
+`with its own probability distribution of going to various different states`.
 Then in addition, we'll add another extension, where any time you move from a state taking an action going into this other state, we